JacoboLansac/audits/solo/origami/origami-autostaking-review.md

     }
 ```

 Unfortunately, the `try/catch` block only catches if the external call itself fails.
-However, if the external call goes through, but returns a different output than what the IERC20 interface expects, then the transaction reverts.
-An realistic example when this can be triggered is if any reward token implements a `transfer()` function that doesn't return a `bool` for success.
-This is done by well-known tokens as USDT or BNB.
+However, it does not catch any other reverts happening in the context of the AutoStaking contract.
+For example, if the external call goes through, but the output expected by the IERC20 interface doesn't match the received data, the transaction will revert.

+More specifically, `IERC20.transfer()` expects a `bool` return.
+Some ERC20 tokens do not return a boolean on transfer.
+This will cause a revert because the output doesn't match the expected boolean by the interface.

+Not returning a boolean on transfers is not considered the norm, but it is used by some widely used tokens like USDT or BNB.

 #### Impact: low

 If a reward token doesn't return a boolean as the IERC20 interface expects, claiming rewards via `getRewardForUser()` will revert.
-The situation is not irreversible, as the team could remove the reward token, and everything would be back to normal.
-Also, the likelihood of having such a non-standard reward token is not very high.
+However, the situation is not irreversible, as the team could remove the reward token from the configs, and everything would be back to normal.
+Also, the likelihood of having to deal with such a non-standard reward token is low.

 #### Mitigation

+- Use SafeTransfer lib
-Either use SafeTransfer lib (but then specifying gas is not possible) or use a low-level call with the same checks as SafeTransfer lib.
-This approach was also followed by Infrared.
+- Use a low-level call with the same checks as SafeTransfer lib.
+This is the approach followed by Infrared.

 #### Proof of Code